 While your Pomeranian shares breed traits with others, their health needs are unique.
 Base your insurance choice, including your deductible, annual limit or reimbursement rate, on your pet's health history and your budget limits.
 A conversation with your vet helps identify which health risks matter most for your Pom.

-Keep your Pomeranian healthy by maintaining proper weight through measured portions and daily walks.
-Choose breeders who conduct genetic health testing, and schedule regular dental cleanings to prevent tooth loss.
-Ask your vet about early screening for common breed issues like luxating patella.
-Keep your pet active but avoid strenuous exercise right after meals to reduce digestive problems.
+Maintain your Pomeranian's proper weight with measured portions and daily walks.
+Choose breeders who conduct genetic health testing.
+Schedule regular dental cleanings to prevent tooth loss.
+Ask your vet about early screening for luxating patella and other common breed issues.
+Keep your pet active.
+Skip strenuous exercise right after meals.

 How to Get the Best Cheap Pomeranian Pet Insurance

-Smart comparison shopping for pet insurance can lower your Pomeranian's coverage costs:
+Compare pet insurance providers to lower your Pomeranian's coverage costs:

 - 1Understand your coverage options